Milwaukee District Garden Clubs

 Floral Designers of Wisconsin Garden Club is "Diggin' It" at this year's Wisconsin State Fair Flower Show.
 The club invites all garden club members to participate in the Aug.
 7 to 10 show in the Grand Champion Hall on the fair grounds in West Allis.
 This is a National Garden Club Standard Flower Show.

 Download the show's schedule HERE.
 Check out the rules and decide what you would like to enter.
-If you are interested in doing a design in the Design Division, then email Liz Murkin.
-Horticulture entry cards are available after June 1 from Carol Catlin, and should be filled out in advance.
-Anyone interested in doing an Education Exhibit should contact Nancy Gregory.
+If you are interested in doing a design in the Design Division, call Liz Murkin at 920-379-4194.
+Horticulture entry cards are available after June 1 by emailing Carol Catlin, and should be filled out in advance.
+Anyone interested in doing an Education Exhibit should email Nancy Gregory.

 Kitty Larkin, president of Floral Designers of Wisconsin and the show executive chairman, is looking forward to some great floral designs and horticulture entries this year.
-She points out that this is a great opportunity to show case garden clubs with more than 1 million people attending the fair.
+She points out that this is a great opportunity to show case garden clubs and what we do with more than 1 million people attending the fair.

 Show Schedule Page-by-Page